cyberworld360/cyberworld-store/NEON.md

 ## CI: Neon workflow
 - CI will automatically run a Neon-specific workflow called `neon-postgres-tests.yml` when `NEON_DATABASE_URL` is present in the repository secrets.

+- The PR preview workflow also uploads `pytest` junit results and `last_error.txt` (if present) as artifacts so maintainers can download them from the workflow run output.

 Note: For database migrations the workflows prefer an **unpooled** URL when available so long-running operations are not terminated by connection pooling.
 If you provide `NEON_DATABASE_URL_UNPOOLED`, it will be used for migrations; otherwise the pooled `NEON_DATABASE_URL` will be used.
 - If the secret is not present, the workflow `pg8000-postgres-tests.yml` will instead run a container-based Postgres (docker) job.